Twingate-Community/diy-vpn/digital_ocean/kubernetes/README.md

 2. Deploy Kubernetes clusters in specified regions
 3. Configure kubectl for each cluster
 4. Deploy Twingate operator via Helm to each cluster
-5. Create TwingateConnector resources in each cluster
+5. Create Twingate Connectors in each cluster

 ### 3. Verify Deployment